Eng-mohamedayman-cyber/Writeups/Wonderland_CTF/Wonderland.md

 ./teaParty
 ```

-have a shell with as hatter user but this is also not high permision
+have a shell with as hatter user but this is also not high permission

 ![img](screenshots/hatter_User.png)

-go to path "/home/hatter" and see file and directry, I'm finding a file with name "password.txt" it cotain a password of hatter user
+go to path "/home/hatter" and see file and directry, I'm finding a file with name "password.txt" it contain a password of hatter user
 password = "WhyIsARavenLikeAWritingDesk?"

 ![img](screenshots/passwd_hatter.png)